Penny Riggs, Ph.D.

 Room 432 Kleberg

-Dr. Riggs is developing graduate and undergraduate courses in functional genomics.
-Her current research focuses on analysis of global gene and protein expression and signaling relevant to the inheritance of production traits and disease resistance/susceptibility in beef cattle.
-Other interests include gene mapping and genome structure in river buffalo, canine oncology, and genomic analysis in other vertebrate species.
-Previous research included production of transgenic mice and fish, chromosome breakage and rearrangement associated with equine and porcine infertility, as well as radiation and environmental insult, and genetic susceptibility to carcinogenesis.
+Her research focuses on analysis of gene, RNA and protein expression, function and signaling relevant to the inheritance of production traits and disease susceptibility in beef cattle and other food animals.
+Past research addressed gene networks in skeletal muscle; genetic susceptibility to carcinogenesis; gene mapping and genome structure in swine, cattle, and river buffalo; production of transgenic mice and fish; and chromosome errors associated with equine and porcine infertility, and radiation and environmental insult.

 Dr. Riggs served as founding director of the Whole Systems Genomics multidisciplinary research initiative.
 She also led a 10-month partnership with the George Bush Presidential Library and Museum to feature a public exhibit and seminar series on Genomics research.

 She received the 2013 Faculty Award of Merit for Research from the Texas A&M chapter of Gamma Sigma Delta.
 She was recipient of the 2009 Vice Chancellor’s Award in Excellence for Team Research as a member of the McGregor Bovine Genomics Team.
 She received the Brigid G. Leventhal Scholar award in cancer research from AACR, and an Award of Excellence from the Purdue University College of Agriculture.
 Professional memberships include the American Society of Animal Science, American Genetic Association, Gamma Sigma Delta, International Society of Animal Genetics, and Texas Genetics Society.